olebole/irafdoc/doc/longslit.fceval.rst

   <p>
   This example uses pipes to eliminate intermediate files.
 But these files can be useful for understanding the process.
 LIXTPIX is used to generate a grid of points with some subsampling.
-Be sure to use <tt>"physical"</tt>
+Be sure to use <span style="font-family: monospace;">"physical"</span>
   for the coordinate system otherwise the grid of x and y values will be for the subsection.
 The order of the columns will be appropriate for GEOMAP to compute the inverse transformation.
 By reversing the order